ankane/pgslice/README.md

 Once a table is partitioned, here’s how to change the schema:

-- To add, remove, or modify a column, make the update on the master table only.
+To add, remove, or modify a column, make the update on the master table only.

+To add or remove an index or foreign key:

+- For Postgres 11+, make the update on the master table only.
-- To add or remove an index or foreign key, make the update on the master table.
-For Postgres < 11, make the update on all partitions as well.
+- For Postgres 10, make the update on partitions only.
+- For Postgres < 10, make the update on the master table and all partitions.

 ## Declarative Partitioning